simonmichael/shelltestrunner/README.md

 >>>= EXITCODE (or /REGEXP/)
 ```

-The command and the exit status are required; the standard input, standard output, and/or standard error output are optional.
+The command and the exit status are required; the standard input, standard output, and standard error output are optional.

-A `/REGEXP/` pattern may be used instead of specifying the output
+A `/REGEXP/` pattern may be used instead of specifying the full
-exactly, in which case a match anywhere in the output allows the test
+output, in which case a match anywhere in the output allows the test
 to pass.
 The regular expression syntax is
 [regex-tdfa](http://hackage.haskell.org/package/regex-tdfa)'s, plus
 you can put `!` before `/REGEXP/` to negate the match.

 `EXITCODE` is a numeric [exit status](http://en.wikipedia.org/wiki/Exit_status)
 or a `/REGEXP/`.
-Again, prefix a `!` to negate the match.
+Again, use a `!` prefix to negate the match.
 Eg `!0` matches an unsuccessful exit.

-Comment lines beginning with `#` may be used between tests (but not within them).
+Comment lines beginning with `#` may be used between tests, but not within them.

 Here
 [are](http://hub.darcs.net/simon/shelltestrunner/tests)